-Things To Do In New York City Activities For First-Time Visitors
+Things To Do For First-Time Visitors in NYC

-Our collection of great "things to do" on your very first trip to New York City
+Our Diverse collection of "things to do" on your very first trip to New York City

 When first time visitors come to New York City, the place can be overwhelming.
 There are so many activities in NYC and so much to see!
 You could visit New York a hundred times and never get to see all of the amazing things and take part in all the thrilling activities that the city has to offer.
 But there are handful of "can't miss" activities and attractions that every first time visitor to NYC should try to see, and we have them all listed here on our Things To Do list.